Maui Whale Season

 each year

-Humpback whales can grow up to 60 feet in length, the females being larger sized of the breed.
+Humpback whales can grow up to 60 feet in length, with females generally larger than males.

-Their upper (dorsal) body is primarily a dark shade of grey, with distinct areas of white on their flippers (pectoral fins) and under (ventral) bellies.
-On average, the North Pacific humpback whale can live for about 50 years (although there have been accounts living up to 90 years), and reach sexual maturity between 5-7 years old.
+Their upper (dorsal) bodies are dark gray with distinct white patterns on their flippers and bellies.
+Most individuals live about 50 years, although some have been documented living into their 80s or 90s, and they reach sexual maturity between 5–7 years of age.

 Humpback whale infographic